Linguistic homeland: Caucasian

+Dravidian

 Although Dravidian languages are now concentrated in southern India, isolated pockets further north, placenames and substrate influences on Indo-Aryan languages indicate that they were once spoken more widely across the Indian subcontinent.
 Reconstructed Proto-Dravidian terms for flora and fauna support the idea that Dravidian is indigenous to India.
 Proponents of a migration from the northwest cite the location of Brahui, a hypothesized connection to the undeciphered Indus script, and claims of a link to Elamite.